 The hirer shall ensure that any event or advertising of any event held complies with all intellectual property rights.

 The hirer MUST ensure that the capacity of the venue is not exceeded.
-Please see the table below these numbers are inclusive for each room/Hall i.e., The Capacity includes Marshalls, Entertainers, Performers, DJ’s etc.
+Please see the table below these numbers are inclusive for each room/Hall i.e., The Capacity includes Marshals, Entertainers, Performers, DJ’s etc.

 Unity Hall